Get pay-per-download newsgroup access with Usenet block accounts: everything you need to know.

 But the break-even point for when it makes sense to switch from a block account to a standing monthly account is typically when you start regularly downloading 20 to 100 GB per month, month-in and month-out.

 Heavy Usenet users can also benefit from a block account.
-Hardcore Usenettters can have a regular monthly subscription with one provider that they use as their main provider but also have a block account with a second provider as a fallback.
+Hardcore Usenettters often have a regular monthly subscription with one main provider but also have a block account with a second provider.

-This way, if content or any pieces of it are not available to download from your main Usenet provider (sometimes these are called incomplete items), your newsreader software can be set up so that it activates your block account only if and when needed to download these missing pieces.
-This all happens seamlessly in the background; all you know and experience is that your downloads are complete.
+This way, if a particular Usenet download or any pieces of it are not available from your main Usenet provider (sometimes these downloads are called incomplete items), your newsreader software can be set up so that it activates your block account only if and when needed to download these missing pieces.
+This all happens seamlessly in the background; all you know and experience is that your downloads are complete. 🙂

 How Much do Usenet Block Accounts Cost?